Fastlane (2021): SmackDown

 On the March 26 episode of SmackDown, Adam Pearce announced that Roman Reigns would defend the Universal Championship against both Edge and Daniel Bryan in a triple threat match at WrestleMania 37.
 The following week, Bryan faced Jey Uso in a street fight, where Bryan was victorious.
 After the match, Bryan rammed Edge into the ring post before applying the Yes!
 Lock on Reigns to stand tall.
 On the WrestleMania edition of SmackDown, Reigns, Edge, and Bryan gave their final WrestleMania messages, while Jey Uso won the André the Giant Memorial Battle Royal.
 At WrestleMania 37, Reigns defeated Edge and Bryan to retain the Universal Championship.

 Also on SmackDown, Apollo Crews pinned Big E in a six-man tag team match.
 A rematch between the two for the Intercontinental Championship was subsequently scheduled for WrestleMania 37, which was later changed to a Nigerian Drum Fight.
 At the event, Crews defeated Big E to win the title after interference from a large man, later revealed to be Commander Azeez.

 Seth Rollins faced and defeated Shinsuke Nakamura in a rematch on the following SmackDown.
 Afterwards, Rollins was attacked by Cesaro, leading to a match between Rollins and Cesaro at WrestleMania 37, which Cesaro won.

-Future

-In October 2021, WWE revealed their PPV calendar for 2022, and Fastlane was not included.
-While there had been a to be announced event for February, on January 17, 2022, this event was revealed as Elimination Chamber.
-Fastlane was in turn discontinued without a formal announcement.